manuhabitela/nautsbuilder/README.md

 When you want to publish new code on the Nautsbuilder website, you have to make a new "build" (not Awesomenauts builds, but JS/CSS ones :P).
 This could be enhanced since I'm not that found of the process but it's not *that* bad.

 To make a new build, bump the version of the Nautsbuilder in both the `package.json` and `index.php` files.

+If you added any JS files while developing (that your certainly added at the end of `ìndex.php`), be sure to add them in the list of files to concatenate in `Gruntfile.js`, or the Nautsbuilder will break in production.

 You can then build the production files with Grunt:

 ```bash